ethersphere/swarm-docs/contents/incentivization.rst

 .. important::
    The Swarm node operator is responsible for maintenance of the local accounting database (a LevelDB instance).
 Tampering with it, altering its contents or removing it altogether may result in the node becoming inoperable.

-If a node requests data from a peer, when the peer delivers the data, the peer credits an amount equivalent to the price of that message in its local database, at the index represting the peer.
+If a node requests data from a peer, when the peer delivers the data, the peer credits an amount equivalent to the price of that message in its local database, at the index representing the node it delivers to.
 The node, when it receives the message (data) from the peer, debits itself in its local database the same amount at the index of the peer.

 .. image:: img/swap.svg
    :alt: Simple SWAP exchange between two nodes